Autologous PRP · Physician-Administered · Regulated Medical Procedure

 Blood Draw and PRP Preparation

-A standard blood draw from your arm is processed in a centrifuge for approximately 10–15 minutes to isolate the platelet-rich plasma.
-You rest comfortably while the PRP is prepared.
+Blood is drawn from your arm via standard venepuncture and centrifuged for approximately 10–15 minutes to isolate the platelet-rich plasma.
+You rest comfortably while the PRP is being prepared.

 3